 - In a damp or moist location or subject to mold

 - In an area exposed to rodent or insect infestation

 - Exposed to temperatures above 70° F (21.11° C)

 - In a humidity level below 30% and greater than 50%

-- Physical Records stored in an on-site location that does not meet the requirements in 4. and 5. above must be relocated at the earliest opportunity to an on-site location that meets the requirements.
+- Physical Records stored in an on-site location that does not meet the requirements in 4 (containerized) and 5 (physically secure) above, must be relocated at the earliest opportunity to a location that meets the requirements.